Former league player coaching rugby in US

 He did some research and approached the coach for the Grand Valley State University rugby team and asked if he could "pop in" to a training session.

-The team are excited to have him on-board, knowing that his expertise will give them some fresh exposure and assist in its growth.
+The team is excited to have him on board, knowing that his expertise will give them some fresh exposure and assist in its growth.

-Lance hasn’t played rugby union since he played for St Paul’s 1st XV, but with his years of experience in running a league back-line he will have a huge impact on one of the USA’s fasting growing sports.
+Lance hasn’t played rugby union since he played for St. Paul’s 1st XV, but with his years of experience in running a league backline, he will have a huge impact on one of the USA’s fast-growing sports.

-In 2016, USA had its inaugural professional rugby season with five teams in the competition.
+In 2016, the USA had its inaugural professional rugby season with five teams in the competition.

 After retiring from his dream job at 33, Lance says it was initially difficult to watch and not be on the field as part of the team.
 He had to reinvent himself.

-He says coaching “fills a gap” and that he loves having the opportunity to be a mentor for the players.
-This attitude and positive head-space hasn’t come easily.
+He says coaching "fills a gap" and that he loves having the opportunity to be a mentor for the players.
+This attitude and positive headspace haven’t come easily.

 "I made the decision that was best for me and my family.
 I'm trying to look forward to the next chapter of my life and I consider myself one of the lucky ones."

-He has great family support and enjoys life in the USA with his wife, Marissa, and sons, Tyler (4) and Riley (2).
-And, it’s no surprise that both boys already know how to tackle well.
+He has great family support and enjoys life in the USA with his wife, Marissa, and sons, Tyler and Riley.
+And it’s no surprise that both boys already know how to tackle well.

 Top